New Launch vs Resale Properties in Singapore | An In-depth research on profit margin

 I would like to buy a new launch…but?

 By now, you may be wondering: James, I want to buy a new launch, but I stay in a HDB, can’t do a decoupling and can’t afford to pay ABSD first.
-Should I go ahead and buy a brand-new property and rent a home first, or just buy a resale property?
+Should I go ahead and buy a brand-new property and rent a home in Singapore first, or just buy a resale property?
 In other words, is it worth renting a place while waiting for your new launch condo?

 Look at the table above based on a new launch property that costs $1,000,000 as an example.
 If you choose to buy a new launch and rent a condo while waiting for it to build, you’ll have to fork out $2,500/month for a four-room HDB unit.
 For a resale flat, no rental fees apply because you have an immediate place to stay.